Why did firefox send data automatically?

 you can stop that

 I'm curious if whatever reported that Firefox sent data could tell you what was sent.
-This article may shed further light on startup connections: How to stop Firefox from automatically making connections without my permission.
+This article may shed further light on startup connections: How to stop Firefox from making automatic connections.

 Oh, maybe you are looking for this new tab: